-Order up for a “spiritually perplexed, religiously flustered, and constantly seeking?”
+Order up for a “frustrated, angsty, stuck, utterly perplexed dude?”
 Caution advised; content is hot.

 I’ll Pick Up the Tab For That One.